Skip to content

 How do I export a process to CSV?

-1. Open the running process you want to export data from.
+1. Open the running process you want to export.

-2. Click the Settings button (usually a gear icon in the top right) for that specific process.
+2. Click the More dropdown in the process sub-navigation bar.
 Active process configuration panel view view

-4. Click the Export CSV button.
+3. Select Export CSV from the menu.
 Export data to CSV format view view view

-• Task Info: Every task’s name, current status (complete, active, waiting), due dates, completion times, and who’s responsible for what
+• Task info - name, status (complete, active, waiting), due dates, completion times, assignees

-Want the full breakdown?
-The CSV File Structure article covers all 48 columns in detail.
+The CSV file structure article covers all 49 columns in detail.

 CSV export spreadsheet with process data